 - are from socially deprived groups who are at greater diabetes risk and less likely to access local healthcare services.

 Avoids false reassurance

-Interested in using Diabetes UK Know your Risk in your line of work?
+Interested in using our Know Your Risk tool in your line of work?

-In many cases Diabetes UK can provide you with all you need, free of charge.
+In many cases, we can provide you with all you need, free of charge.

-Know Your Risk may not be free of charge if you intend to use it in
+Know Your Risk may not be free of charge if you intend to use it:

-- A group pharmacy of more than 20 branches
+- in a group pharmacy of more than 20 branches

 - with the intention of making monetary gain.